icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 ---
 title: New features
-description: A quick overview of new features in IceRPC compared to Ice.
+description: An overview of the new features in IceRPC.
 ---

 ## New protocol with streaming support